islco/sudo/source/_posts/2017-11-14-image-recognition-using-aws-rekognition.md

 pip install boto3
 ```

 Now we have our virtual environment setup with all the packages we need to get started.
-Let's create a new file to save our environment variables mainly our AWS Access Key and Secret Key.
+Let's create a new file to save our environment variables, mainly our AWS Access Key and Secret Key.
 Create a new file named `.env`.
 Set two variables
 ```
 AWS_ACCESS_KEY=INSERT_AWS_ACCESS_KEY
 AWS_SECRET_ACCESS_KEY=INSERT_AWS_SECRET_ACCESS_KEY
 ````

+## Development
-We are going to look at two functions from the library `detect_labels()`, `detect_faces()`, we have examples of `compare_faces()`, and `recognize_celebrities()` on our [Github](https://github.com/istrategylabs/python-image-recognition).
+In this post we are going to look at two functions from the library `detect_labels()`, `detect_faces()`.
+There are two more examples for `compare_faces()`, and `recognize_celebrities()` on our [Github](https://github.com/istrategylabs/python-image-recognition).

-In our first example we are going to use detect_labels.
-Since we have our environment variables are set.
-The next step is to create a python file named `py_detect_labels.py`.
+In our first example we are going to use `detect_labels()`.
+Since we have our environment variables set, the next step is to create a python file named `py_detect_labels.py`.
 In this file we are going to:
-- Read in our environment variables.
+- Read in our environment variables
 - Connect to AWS
 - Open an image locally
 - Pass that image to Rekognition
 - Print out the results

+### Example
 Your file will look like the following.

 ```